jarelllama/Emerging-Threats/README.md

 # emerging-threats-pihole

-**This is a fork that maintains the currently inactive <https://github.com/tweedge/emerging-threats-pihole>.**
+**This is a fork that maintains the ABP-formatted version of <https://github.com/tweedge/emerging-threats-pihole>.**

 **The daily updated blocklist can now be found here: [malicious.txt](https://raw.githubusercontent.com/jarelllama/emerging-threats-pihole/main/malicious.txt)**